 Natural Materials

-Natural materials like wool, cork, and bamboo are versatile, renewable, and effective at absorbing sound.
-Wool panels are especially popular in office environments for their noise-canceling properties and eco-friendliness.
-Bamboo, known for its rapid growth and renewability, serves as a lightweight yet durable acoustic solution.
+Natural materials like wool, cork, and bamboo are versatile, renewable, and demonstrably effective at absorbing sound.
+Wool panels are particularly popular in office environments for their noise-canceling properties and eco-friendliness.

 Recycled and Repurposed Materials